telebothost/tbl-libs/tbl-libs-full-guide.md

 | `Bot`        | Bot methods like `Bot.sendMessage(...)`  |
 | `Api`        | Raw Telegram Bot API methods             |
 | `user`, `chat`, `bot` | Shortcuts to runtime contexts |
+> And more supported!

-> You can use TBL variables, methods, control flow like `if`, `for`, and native functions within your libs.
+> You can use TBL variables, methods, and native functions within your libs.

 ---